sct-ase2022/ase2022/Readme.md

-The gz file contains the data of our experimental results.
+The data.tar.gz file contains the data of our experimental results.